 Dear Sam,

 Nighttime dry cough and difficulty swallowing are classic symptoms of impaired esophageal emptying.
 Esophagus motility consists of well-coordinated contractile waves that push food down through lower esophageal sphincter and into stomach.
 When a contraction starts at the upper esophagus in response to swallowing a food bolus, lower esophagus sphincter immediately relaxes to allow for unhampered food propagation down the esophagus.
-Lower esophagus sphincter function depends on two components.
-Active muscle fiber tension and passive stiffness or compliance of esophagus wall and surrounding structures.
-LINX device placement around the lower esophagus sphincter alters the later component: wall compliance.
-As a foreign body, LINX device induces scar tissue formation around lower esophagus sphincter leading to increased stiffness or decreased compliance.
+Lower esophagus sphincter function has two components.
+Active muscle fiber tension measured by manometry, and a passive stiffness or compliance of esophagus wall and surrounding structures measured by Endoflip.
+LINX™ device placement around the lower esophagus sphincter alters both components.
+Several published studies have demonstrated increased lower esophagus sphincter resting and residual pressure using manometry testing.
+Concomitantly, as a foreign body, LINX™ device induces scar tissue formation around lower esophagus sphincter leading to increased stiffness or decreased compliance.
 The degree of compliance change varies from patient to patient.
 In most acid reflux cases, there is increased compliance (decreased stiffness).
-Decreased compliance of the esophago-gastric junction is desirable to some extent to stop acid reflux.
+Decreased compliance of the esophago-gastric junction is desirable to some extent to reduce acid reflux.
 However, if compliance continues to decrease due to excessive scar tissue formation, esophageal emptying may be hampered.
+I am not aware of any published studies using Endoflip to evaluate esophageal compliance changes following magnetic sphincter augmentation.

-The esophagus will initially adapt to increased wall stiffness by increasing peristaltic vigor.
-Over time, however, esophageal muscular contractions gradually weaken, and patient starts to experience dysphagia or difficulty swallowing.
+A healthy esophagus adapts to increased resistance at the gastro-esophageal junction by increasing peristaltic vigor.
+If esophageal muscular contractions fail to adapt to LINX™ device, patient starts to experience dysphagia or difficulty swallowing.
 Pooling of saliva and gastric secretion in distal esophagus due to poor esophageal clearance causes retrograde fluid movement into the larynx and trachea especially at night.
 This leads to nighttime cough, aspiration, wheezing, shortness of breath, and adult-onset asthma.

-Balloon dilation can be tried to break down scar tissue formation and increase lower esophagus wall compliance.
+Balloon dilation can be initially tried to break down scar tissue formation and increase lower esophagus wall compliance.
 However, studies have shown that late onset dysphagia rarely responds to such an approach.
-This is particularly true if repeat esophageal manometry shows deterioration in esophageal peristalsis which is typically the case.
-At this point, LINX device removal is strongly indicated.
+This is particularly true if repeat esophageal manometry shows deterioration in esophageal peristalsis compared to pre-op study.
+At this point, LINX™ device removal is strongly indicated.
 A Nissen or Toupet fundoplication with redo hiatal hernia repair can be performed at the same time to restore the anti-reflux barrier.
 Rarely, severe scar tissue formation prevents a concomitant fundoplication and hiatal hernia repair.
-In this case, LINX is removed, and patient is given 3 to 6 months before re-operation to allow for scar tissue to melt away.
+In this case, LINX™ is removed, and patient is given 3 to 6 months before re-operation to allow for scar tissue to melt away.